pierre-louis-danieau/ML_TO_PRODUCTION/README.md

 # Web App Machine-Learning Deployment on AWS

-## Introduction :
+## 🎯 Introduction :

 - Deployment of NLP model into the cloud in AWS in order to make instant classification on a Tweet.
 We classify if a tweet has a disaster part (earthquake, floods...) or not.

 - The main goal is not the Machine Learning part which is quite classic (TF-IDF matrix with Logistic regression) but the deployment part on AWS with EC2 instance.

-## Short explanation on what I do to make instant classification accessible from the web everywhere and everytime
+## Short explanation of the projetc
+*Make instant classification accessible from the web everywhere and everytime*

 * [Part 1 : Develop the ML code in jupyter](#chapter1)